- Above the Fold: Understanding the Principles of Successful Web Site De

 - iTunes subscribers

-You need an e-mail offering; a call to action on email.
-This should be your first choice for acquring leads as you have the most control.
+It would help if you had an e-mail offering, a call to action on the email.
+This should be your first choice for acquiring leads as you have the most control.

 Research keywords with tools like AdWords, Serp Stat, Google Webmaster, Bing Webmaster, and SEO Chats Google Keyword Suggest Tool.